RJARAG-92/unmsm.english.basic/README.md

 ### My Hobby Or My Free Time **(150 words)**
 ---
 Hi, nice meet you, my name is Ricardo.
-Well, I always do the same thing in my free time.
+Well, my free time is always the same.

 I like playing soccer on the weekend, reading a book and watching a good movie every day.

 I go to the park near my house to play soccer on Saturday mornings.
 I usually play soccer with my friends from 7 AM to 9 AM.
 I think playing soccer is good for my body.

-I often read a software engineer book in the evening.
-They are very entertaining to me.
+I often read a Software Engineer's book in the evenings.
+I find them very entertaining.
 I usually read from 6PM to 7PM.
-I like to read a lot because it is very important for my training.
+I really like to read, because it is very important for my training.

-I always watch a good movie with my wife and my daughter before sleeping, but we sometimes go to movies on Saturday's or Sunday’s afternoon.
-We really like watching drama movies because always they provide a good storyline.
+I always watch a good movie with my wife and my daughter before sleeping, but we sometimes go to movies on Saturday or Sunday afternoons.
+We really like watching drama movies, because always they provide a good storyline.

 Thank you, bye.